 The reasons for forced migrations in the twentieth century were usually political, ethnic or religious or, indeed, a combination of all three.
 This permanent exhibition aims to explore these themes as can be seen on the first two floors of the building.
-The ground floor will house temporary exhibitions from March 2022, starting with an exhibition on Jews Displaced Persons and the varied Jewish life in Europe in the immediate aftermath of World War II.
+The ground floor houses temporary exhibitions.
 The permanent exhibition contains original objects, documents and photographs telling the stories of displaced groups: from Belgians evacuated to the Netherlands as World War I broke out to Germans forced westwards as the Red Army advanced through Poland and Czechoslovakia in the later stages of WWII to forced migrations in Rwanda and Bosnia in the 1990s and modern day Syria.

 The artefacts include: